STAKEHOLDER ALIGNMENT

 New mobile app walkthrough

-validating the new app
+Validated the new app

 Internal Usability testing

-COMPARATIVE USABILITY TESTING
+COMPARATIVE USABILITY TESTS

 Comparative usability testing on a set of 5 core tasks with 5 GTM members (Video call w/ prototype walkthrough)